Welcome to Appbot!

 2. Choose which type of source you want to add.
 In this example, we’ll add an iOS app.

 3. Type your app’s name first, then tell us which country you’d like to search for.
 Simply hit the blue ‘Search’ button and we’ll hunt down your app:

 4. Once we have found your app you can add it by pressing the blue ‘Add Source’ button.
 Press the ‘Add All By Publisher’ button if you want to track all the apps made by that particular publisher.

 Whenever you add a new source, we will dispatch our bots to go and grab your reviews, survey responses, support tickets etc. The bots are pretty quick but if you have a large amount of historical data sometimes you’ll have to allow an hour or so for all your data to be collected.

-Repeat the process until you’ve added all the apps and other sources you want to track, and remember to add your competitor’s apps too!
+Repeat the process until you’ve added all the apps and other sources you want to track.
+Remember to add your competitor’s apps too!

 Tracking Your Team’s Apps & Sources

 If you’ve joined an existing team on Appbot, you probably want to track at least some of the same apps as your team mates.
 To do this, select a team member from the top of the Team Sources table.
 Then press on ‘Add To My Sources’ next to the apps you want to track!
 Press on the blue ‘Add All To My Sources’ button at the top of the list to track all team apps.